VandySatelliteClub/vusat-website/README.md

 # vusat-website
-The frontend for the Vanderbilt Satellite Club's website, including a dahsboard to view current and past mission data
+The frontend for the Vanderbilt Satellite Club's website, including a dashboard to view current and past project data